muratk5n/thirdwave/en/README.md

 Now here's some crazier stuff; TR/US rel soured.
 Russkie has access to EastMed (through Syria) and soon perhaps most of northern Black Sea EEZ.
-A confluence of interest occured, TR will increase RU rel, provide transit to RU exports, and will buy more military hardware from Russia, and in return receive some naval RU help in the EastMed.
+A confluence of interest occured, TR can increase RU rel, provide transit to RU exports, and buy more military hardware from Russia, and in return receive some naval RU help in the EastMed.
 TR/RU on one side, Greece, Egypt, Israel, (EU?) on the other.

 ---